Maltodaxtrin/CowledMenace/README.md

 Please run **setup-cowledmenace.exe** in your BG2 folder to reinstall, uninstall, or otherwise change components.

-Cowled Menace is currently available in English and French (latest version), Simplified Chinese and Polish (v2.0.3)
+Cowled Menace is currently available in English, French, and Simplified Chinese (latest version), as well as Polish (v2.0.3)

 ## Components